vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 Sovereignty & The Consistency Challenge

-Focus: The single hardest aspect of microservices—managing data distributed across boundaries.
+Focus: The single hardest aspect of microservices�managing data distributed across boundaries.

 ---

-## 3.5 The Adaptive Granularity Strategy
+## 3.5 Adaptive Granularity Governance: The Khan Microservice Pattern

 ### The Centerpiece of Modern Microservices Architecture